-Separately, in response to the global COVID-19 pandemic, in March 2020 the FDA announced its intention to postpone most foreign inspections of manufacturing facilities and products and routine surveillance inspections of domestic manufacturing facilities.
-In July 2020, the FDA restarted routine preannounced surveillance inspections of domestic manufacturing facilities on a risk-based basis.
+Separately, in response to the global COVID-19 pandemic, in March 2020 the FDA announced its intention to postpone most foreign inspections of manufacturing facilities.
+In July 2020, the FDA restarted inspections of domestic and international manufacturing facilities on a risk-based basis.
 Regulatory authorities outside the United States have adopted similar restrictions or other policy measures in response to the COVID-19 pandemic.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business.